Careys Creek

-Carey's Creek, known in Māori as Whaitiripaku and Waihema, is a small river in Otago, New Zealand, which flows from the Silverpeaks into Blueskin Bay at Evansdale.

-The Creek drains the forest plantations and native bush of Silverpeaks Forest and the Careys Creek Conservation Area.
+Careys Creek, known in Māori as Whaitiripaku and Waihema, is a small river in Otago, New Zealand, which flows from the Silverpeaks into Blueskin Bay at Evansdale.
+The creek drains the forest plantations and native bush of Silverpeaks Forest and the Careys Creek Conservation Area.
 It is crossed by State Highway 1 at Evansdale, close to the foot of The Kilmog.